Economy of China: Automotive industry

-China is the world's largest automobile producer, manufacturing more than 27 million vehicles in 2018.
-For comparison, the corresponding numbers for the US and Japan were 11.3 million and 9.7 million respectively.
-By 2006 China had become the world's third largest automotive vehicle manufacturer (after US and Japan) and the second largest consumer (only after the US).
-However, four years later, in 2010, China was manufacturing more vehicles than the U.S. and Japan combined.
-Automobile manufacturing has soared during the reform period.
+China is the world's largest automobile producer, manufacturing more than 31.28 million vehicles in 2024, with 5.86 million of those being exported overseas.
+As of 2024, China is the world's largest automobile market in terms of both sales and ownership.
+Due to rapid advancements by Chinese companies, China's automotive industry is regarded as one of the most competitive and innovative in the world.

+Automobile manufacturing has soared during the reform and opening up period.
 In 1975 only 139,800 automobiles were produced annually, but by 1985 production had reached 443,377, then jumped to nearly 1.1 million by 1992 and increased fairly evenly each year up until 2001, when it reached 2.3 million.
-In 2002 production rose to nearly 3.25 million and then jumped to 4.44 million in 2003, 5.07 million in 2004, 5.71 million in 2005, 7.28 million in 2006, 8.88 million in 2007, 9.35 million in 2008 and 13.83 million in 2009.
-China has become the number-one automaker in the world as of 2009.
+By 2006 China had become the world's third largest automotive vehicle manufacturer and the second-largest consumer.
+By 2010, China was manufacturing more vehicles than the U.S. and Japan combined.
 Domestic sales have kept pace with production.
 After respectable annual increases in the mid- and late 1990s, passenger car sales soared in the early 2000s.
-In 2006, a total of 7.22 million automobiles were sold, including 5.18 million units of passenger cars and 2.00 million commercial vehicles.

 In 2010, China became the world's largest automotive vehicle manufacturer as well as the largest consumer ahead of the United States with an estimated 18 million new cars sold.
-However, new car sales grew only by an estimated 1% between 2011 and 2012 due to the escalation in the Spratly Islands dispute, which involved Japan, the world's third largest producer of vehicles.

-China's automotive industry has been so successful that it began exporting car parts in 1999.
+China began exporting car parts in 1999.
 China began to plan major moves into the automobile and components export business starting in 2005.
-A new Honda factory in Guangzhou was built in 2004 solely for the export market and was expected to ship 30,000 passenger vehicles to Europe in 2005.
 By 2004, twelve major foreign automotive manufacturers had joint-venture plants in China.
 They produced a wide range of automobiles, minivans, sport utility vehicles, buses, and trucks.
-In 2003 China exported US$4.7 billion worth of vehicles and components.
+In 2003, China exported US$4.7 billion worth of vehicles and components.
 The vehicle export was 78,000 units in 2004, 173,000 units in 2005, and 340,000 units in 2006.
-The vehicle and component export is targeted to reach US$70billion by 2010.

-The market for domestically produced cars, under a local name, is likely to continue to grow both inside China and outside.
-Companies such as Geely, Qiantu and Chery are constantly evaluating new international locations, both in developing and developed countries.
+China's exports of cars increased significantly since 2020, boosted by new energy vehicles.
+It overtook Germany and Japan in 2022 and 2023 respectively in vehicle exports, becoming the world's largest exporter of cars.